Maxway CRT: Improving the Robustness of the Model-X Inference: Robustness of the Maxway CRT

 Let $\mu_x(Z)$ be an estimator of $\smux(Z)$ and $\mu_y(Z)$ an estimator of $\smuy(Z)$, such that $\mu_x(Z)$ and $\mu_y(Z)$ are measurable with respect to $g(Z)$ and $h(Z)$ used in Algorithm \ref{alg:maxway}.
 For example, in a linear model, if $g(Z) = Z_{\mathcal{S}}$ is a subset of $Z$, then one possible choice of $\mu_x(Z)$ is to set $\mu_x(Z) = Z_{\mathcal{S}} \trans \beta$ for some vector $\beta$.
 We study two statistics, the inner-product statistic:

 and the d$_0$ statistic:

-that is proposed by \citet{liu2020fast} as a fast, powerful, and intuitive statistic; see more description in Section \ref{sec:const:semi}.
-The inner-product statistic can be viewed as a simpler version of the d$_0$ statistics.
+The d$_0$ statistic is proposed by \citet{liu2020fast} as a fast, powerful, and intuitive statistic; see more description in Section \ref{sec:const:semi}.
+The inner-product statistic can be viewed as a simpler version of the d$_0$ statistic.